THE ROB SLOWLEY FREE BIKE SCHEME

 Click on the date you want to book and see if there are spaces remaining.
 If so, book in and answer the questions so we know a little more about you.

-Sessions are run on a donations basis as we do not want funds to be a barrier to anyone participating.
-We suggest £5 per session.
+We recommend a donation of £5 per session to cover the workshop space and mechanics time and expertise.
 As we are a charity any donations made go directly back into helping us put more bikes back on the road and helping more people to get into cycling!
+We are also hoping to put funds raised towards training the female volunteers to become qualified mechanics to further their knowledge and enable them to pass on their knowledge to more people at these sessions.
 If you require any parts during the session to fix your own bike, these are charged per part at cost price.

 If you wish to make a donation to the project, you can do so via the following link: paypal.com/gb/fundraiser/charity/69257